acl2238/lamont-flux-tests-summer2024/README.md

 The path to script will look something like /home/name/.../k30.py

+4. Make sure that all requirements are satisfied (refer to requirements.txt)
+5. Edit the destination file in k30.py to point to whatever directory you want to save data to (I recommend making a folder in the code directory for storing all data)
+6. reboot

 Wiring Schematics:

 <img width="1327" alt="Screenshot 2024-08-13 at 11 30 02 AM" src="https://github.com/user-attachments/assets/7767787a-15c0-41ce-8aff-20ab013452ba">